St George's German Lutheran Church: St George's Church Library & Parish Records

-Gustav von Anton's collection of books was kept in the vestry and with later additions to the library, came into the care of the Historic Chapels Trust with the building.
+Gustav Wachsel's collection of books was kept in the vestry and with later additions to the library, came into the care of the Historic Chapels Trust with the building.
 They amounted to about 750 books, including early eighteenth-century prints of the Waisenhaus in Halle and Gottfried Keller's Seldwyla Folks.
 In autumn 1995 an unsuccessful attempted theft prompted the transfer of the books to the British Library where they are catalogued as a special collection and available to students.